halocore099/Tierlist-bot/README.md

 - `/clear all` - Clear all data (queues, waitlist, tickets, cooldowns)
   - Requires administrator permissions
-  - Does NOT affect `config.json` - configuration remains unchanged
+  - Does NOT affect `config.json` or `.env` - configuration remains unchanged
 - `/clear queues` - Clear all queue data only
 - `/clear waitlist` - Clear all waitlist data and cooldowns only
 - `/clear tickets` - Clear all ticket data only